BernardoGG/ebov_SL_timtam/README.md

 - Dataset B from the original analysis.
 - Data available from May 19 2014 to August 3 2014.

-The distribution of cases and sequences is shown below (plot generated w)

 ## Script inventory and usage